NickGroesch/inC/README.md

 Composer view is a react UI where the user takes full control of starting, prodding, and mixing the musicians.
 I am adding a backend for persisting musicians created by users.

 ### Phaser Game
-If you've ever wanted conduct an ensemble of musicians, or its rough equivalent herd cats, this game is for you.
+If you've ever wanted conduct an ensemble of musicians, or its rough equivalent shepherd a flock of felines, this game is for you.
 Presently you are a star that prods musicians to the next phrase by colliding with them.
-I hope to replace this stub with a spritesheet of a walking conductor swinging a baton.
+I hope to replace this star-stub with a spritesheet of a walking conductor aggressively swinging a baton.
 Future additions may include pizza and beer, to attract the musicians.

 ## Built With
 * Tone.js